Chart Color Schemes

 Educational attainment in Kingsford aligns closely with national averages, showing typical qualification patterns and performance metrics

-Educational attainment in Kingsford significantly exceeds broader benchmarks.
-49.7% of residents aged 15+ hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
+Educational attainment in Kingsford is notably higher than national and state averages.
+49.7% of residents aged 15 and above hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
 Bachelor degrees are the most common at 29.7%, followed by postgraduate qualifications (17.6%) and graduate diplomas (2.4%).
-Vocational pathways account for 20.3% of qualifications among those aged 15+, with advanced diplomas at 9.4% and certificates at 10.9%.
+Vocational pathways account for 20.3% of qualifications, with advanced diplomas at 9.4% and certificates at 10.9%.

 Educational participation is high, with 37.0% of residents currently enrolled in formal education.
 This includes 16.2% in tertiary education, 7.2% in primary education, and 6.1% pursuing secondary education.
-St Spyridon College, Junior School Campus, located within Kingsford, had an enrollment of 0 students as of the latest data.
+St Spyridon College, Junior School Campus, located within Kingsford, had an enrollment of 0 students as of the latest available data.
 The school focuses exclusively on primary education, with secondary options available in surrounding areas.
-No schools are located within Kingsford, requiring residents to travel for educational services.
-Note: where schools show 'n/a' for enrolments, please refer to parent campus details.
+There are no schools located within Kingsford for educational services, requiring residents to travel to neighboring areas for such services.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus information.

 Frequently Asked Questions - Education